What do the Money Talk Team do?

-The financial healthcheck is a confidential, impartial service.
+The Money Talk Team service is confidential and impartial.
 In order to help you, you will need to provide as much information with your adviser as possible so they can explore all your options.
 This information isn't shared with anyone outside of the adviser team.
-With your permission, we gather the anonymised data to gather evidence and better understand how to support people with their finances, but this doesnt involve anyone knowing anything about you.
+With your permission, we gather the anonymised data to gather evidence and better understand how to support people with their finances, but this doesn't involve anyone knowing anything about you.
 We only provide advice to you.
 What you decide to do with that information, or who you tell, is up to you.

 Can you help me if I don't speak English?

 Yes!
 Each bureau will be able to support you to access their services.
 This may not be the same in each bureau, so contact them directly to find out how they can best support your needs.